ArkEcosystemArchive/docs-legacy/docs/tutorials/usage-guides/how-to-use-ark-explorer.md

 - **Transactions:** Green arrows indicate the number of transactions into the delegate's wallet, while red arrows indicate transactions OUT of the delegate's wallet.

 - **Uptime:** Indicates the percentage of time the delegate's node has been connected to the network.
 When delegate nodes are not online, they are not forging (verifying) new blocks.
-Thus this can be an essential aspect for Ark community members to consider when voting.
+Thus this can be an essential aspect for ARK community members to consider when voting.

 - **Rank/Status:** This shows what the delegate's ranking is regarding vote weight.
 For example, seeing the number 6 means the delegate has the sixth highest number of votes of all the delegates in the network.